Educating home buyers, home sellers, homeowners and real estate professionals on all things real estate and mortgages!

 #3: Slacking Off On Preparing The Home Properly

 Many sellers tend to be blindly oblivious to the reality of how their homes look.
-However, when you put your home on the market for sale, it becomes a product that is competing with all the other homes on the market.
+However, when you put your home on the market to sell, it becomes a product that is competing with all the other homes on the market.

 Do you want to be a prime, top-shelf home or one people have to bend down before taking a look at it on the lower shelf produce?
 The better your home is prepared, the better it will look when it hits the market and hence the faster it will sell… and for more money hopefully.